unternehmen/erthworm/README.md

 dynamic Gopher servers.
 It is modeled after the HTTP web server that is included in the Guile standard library, but it shares no code with it.

-erthworm is written in the Wisp syntax (SRFI-119), but because Wisp is homoiconic with S-Expressions it can be compiled into regular Scheme code.
+erthworm is written in the Wisp syntax (SRFI-119), but because Wisp is a lossless transformation of S-Expressions it can be compiled into regular Scheme code.
 To convert it, you can use any Wisp preprocessor.

 ## Creating a Server
 In Wisp: